Master of Arts (M.A.) Major in Psychological Research (Thesis Option)

 PSY 5381.
 Introduction to Psychophysiology.

-This course will provide an overview of the principles, theory, and applications of using physiological measures to study mental processes.
-This course will illustrate how the use of psychophysiological measurements can enhance our understanding of brain/mind/behavior relationships.
+This course provides an overview of the principles, theory, and applications of using physiological measures to study mental processes.
+It will illustrate how the use of psychophysiological measurements can enhance our understanding of relationships between the brain/mind and behavior and will focus on experimental design, signal acquisition, preprocessing, and analysis, as well as common methodological challenges such as artifact management.
+Students will gain hands-on experience with measuring electrodermal activity, cardiovascular activity, and electroencephalography (EEG) through structured laboratory activities.

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.